 Can I get a refund of my tuition fee?

 Can I defer the start of my studies until the next academic year if I can't begin my studies due to the Covid-19 outbreak?

 When should I apply for my residence permit?

-The processing time for a residence permit at Swedish authorities may be delayed, so to make sure that you can travel to Gothenburg as soon as possible, even if you currently see difficulties in arriving to Gothenburg at the start of the semester.
+We are aware that it for various reasons can be difficult for you to complete the process for a residence permit before the autumn semester.
+The processing time for a residence permit at the Swedish Migration Agency may be delayed, so to make sure that you can travel to Gothenburg as soon as possible, even if you currently see difficulties in arriving to Gothenburg at the start of the semester.
 Read more about applying for a residence permit here.

 Can I come to Chalmers once my home country no longer applies travel restrictions?

 As you might be aware, there is currently an entry ban to Sweden, but as of 4 July, it doesn’t apply for students.
 If you are having difficulties arriving at Chalmers in time for the start of the semester you will be able to take part of the education online, but we encourage you to come to Chalmers at your earliest convenience.
 Keep yourself updated on the page for your country on Sweden Abroad